 FVL3000 CERAMICS 3

 Grade 11-12 Year 1 credit

-This course follows : Ceramics 2
+Prerequisite: Ceramics 2

 An advanced course in hand-building and wheel-throwing techniques with further application of the elements of art and principles of design.
 Emphasis is on refined craftsmanship and presentation.